Have you started your blog yet?

 I tell them to pick a few blog topics around one central theme to make it easier.
 Usually, their email tells me enough of what they enjoy, and most of them talk about a mom lifestyle blog.

 This is perfect.
-You can blog about organizing and mom style if you want.
+You can blog about organizing and mom style if you want to figure out what to blog about.
 Or maybe you do homeschooling and homesteading.
 Whatever it is, a lifestyle blog niche is a great first type of blog you can have.

 And the great thing about starting a lifestyle blog is – after a few months of blogging – you will know your blog niche.